Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 Keeping unwanted visitors out of your yard is also a good idea, and not only to prevent your property from becoming a public restroom for neighborhood critters.

 Concrete can be an ideal surface when you have pets.
-Enzyme cleaners help keep it that way.
+Enzyme cleaners and Ion charge converters help keep it that way.